|

 Workshops and Conferences

-2020 Leader: "With Dedication: Writing Poems To and For Other People" online workshop funded by a grant
+2020 Instructor: “With Dedication: Writing Poems To and For Other People” 5-week online writing workshop

 2018 Presenter: Conference on Teaching, Learning, and Technology at UMass Boston, “3D Printing: